 No, it is a condition of an initial certificate of registration that you must be mentored.
 Therefore, the College will not issue your initial certificate unless you have a mentor in place.
 Consequently, the start of your employment and the beginning of your mentorship must coincide.
 The College takes it very seriously if you do not adhere to the conditions of your license.
 Should issues arise, contact the College and we will help you develop a workable plan.

-11. How do I document my patient care and mentored guidance hours?
+12. How do I document my patient care hours?

 Direct Client Care refers to professional activities on behalf of the client including: